stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 The most important secondary kind is `online-account`, which will flag the device as an account, and will change where it appears in the UI.
+Of a similar spirit is the kind `data-source`, which will flag the device as a public web service with no authentication, and will hide it from the Android UI or from the 'list devices' Sabrina command.

-Other important secondary kinds are `cloud-only`, `phone-only` or `server-only`, which will prevent your code from being instantiated outside of the right ThingEngine installation.
+Other important secondary kinds are `cloud-only` and `phone-only`, which will prevent your code from being instantiated outside of the right ThingEngine installation.
+Use them if you need platform specific APIs.

 ### _state_